xlnwel/blog/docs/_posts/2019-02-27-transformer.md

 #### Scaled Dot-Product Attention

-An attention function can be described as a mapping from a query and a set of key-value pairs to an output, where the query, keys, values, and output are all vectors.
-The output is computed as a weighted sum of the values, where the weight assigned to each value is computed by a compatibility function of the query with the corresponding key:
+An attention function can be described as a mapping from a query and a set of key-value pairs to an output, where the *query*, *keys*, *values*, and output are all vectors.
+The output is computed as a weighted sum of the *values*, where the weight assigned to each value is computed by a compatibility function of the *query* with the corresponding *key*:

 $$